-E xtremism online affects everyone, not just those young people whom extremists intend to radicalize.
+E xtremism online affects everyone.
+The problems of extremism in the COVID-19 era do not just affect those young people whom extremists intend to radicalize.
 We must always remember and emphasize the impact extremism has on its victims.
+Children and adolescents belonging to groups targeted for hate and harassment are now also more vulnerable because of increased time online.
 Here's what to do if a child is the victim of online hate or is targeted with harassing content.

 Take it seriously.
 Hateful or harassing conduct has realworld consequences.
-Many victims of online harassment curtail their online use, and some stop altogether.
-Children and adolescents who experience bias harassment are more likely to experience feelings of isolation, depression, and anxiety.
-And because these attacks are identity-based, they can affect anyone in a community belonging to that group-not just the direct targets of harassment.
+Many victims of online harassment curtail their online use, and some stop altogether,16 but this is not possible when schooling is conducted online.
+Children and adolescents who experience bias harassment are more likely to experience feelings of isolation, depression, and anxiety.17 And because these attacks are identity-based, they can affect anyone in a community belonging to that group-not just the direct targets of harassment.

 Create a record.
-If you are able to file a report with your school or school district, do so.
+If you are able to file a report with your school or school district, do it.
 If you cannot, or do not trust that a report will be responded to appropriately, write a detailed email describing the incident and send it to the child's school.
 Save a copy for yourself some place safe.
-Remember, even if schools cannot immediately respond to your case, your record will support other victims of bias harassment and help to create a record of ongoing issues.
+Remember, even if schools cannot immediately respond to your case, your record will support other victims of bias harassment, and help to create a record of ongoing issues.